 The demand for sweet-tasting products is high.
 Consumers often prefer foods and drinks with added sugar, associating sweetness with indulgence and satisfaction.
 Therefore, by meeting this demand, companies can attract and retain customers, driving sales and market share.

-Reducing sugar consumption can significantly improve your health and well-being.
+Reducing refined sugar consumption can significantly improve your health issues and well-being.
 Here are the top six practical tips to help you cut down on sugar:

 1. Read Food Labels